minjo1234/TIL/3.Resource/VPC/Concept.md

 VPC is a service that uses a private network to compute networks and mountable resources

 Example) EC2, ELB, RDS, Security Group, Network ACL

+VPC resource have a unique private IP and interface